holbertonschoolstudents/Go-Discovery/README.md

 # Go-Discovery
 This repo contains a script which will help you setup for the Go discovery workshop at Holberton School

-If you are on one of the school's computers, follow these steps in your terminal:
+If you are on one of the school's computers, use the following commands in your terminal:

   1. Clone this repository:
     - git clone https://github.com/holbertonschoolstudents/Go-Discovery.git